cbg-ethz/pybda/2-analysis/README.md

                transform -k BEST_K_FROM_PLOT
 ```

-The job is submitted on a grid using:
+**Note that mpi and java needs to be loaded on every shell session.** The job is submitted on a grid using:
 ```bash
   module load jdk/8u92
   module load openmpi/2.1.0